iree-org/iree/docs/website/docs/deployment-configurations/gpu-vulkan.md

 ## Support matrix

-In IREE, right now we are still developing generic compiler transformations to benefit generating performant code for all hardware architectures.
-We are not at the stage of performing a lot of target specific optimizations.
-So in general, we expect all GPUs to see reasonable performance, but might not in the best shape.
+As IREE and the compiler ecosystem it operates within matures, more target specific optimizations will be implemented.
+At this stage, expect reasonable performance across all GPUs and for improvements to be made over time for specific vendors and architectures.

 GPU Vendor | Category | Performance | Focus Architecture
 :--------: | :------: | :---------: | :----------------: